The first step in getting your blog noticed is creating lots of useful, relevant and compelling content.

-And talking of statistics, here’s an interesting one for you:
+And just talking about statistics, here’s an interesting one for you:

 - 44% of email recipients made at least one purchase last year, based on a promotional email.
 Source.

-That means if you’re not growing your email list now, you’re not growing your customer base either, and you’re missing out on potential revenue to your blog.
+That means if you’re not growing your email list now, you’re not growing your customer base either, and that means missing out on potential revenue/business to your blog.

-Here are some recommended articles on list building to get you started –
+Here are some recommended posts on list building to get you started –

 - How To Set Up MailChimp With Thrive Leads Opt-in Forms Using API Connection

 - 20 Email List Building Tips For New Bloggers (eBook)

 - How I Exploded My Email List Growth By 400%

 #2.
 Guest blog like a pro